iter8-tools/iter8/mkdocs/docs/usage/metrics/custom-metrics.md

 # Custom Metrics

+!!! abstract "Defining custom metrics"
-> Define custom iter8 metrics using Prometheus metrics and use them in iter8 experiments.
+    Define custom iter8 metrics using Prometheus metrics and use them in iter8 experiments.

-We illustrate custom metric creation using three examples.
+This document illustrates custom metric creation using three examples.
 The first two examples illustrate `counter` metrics while the third illustrates `gauge` metrics.
 Users are encouraged to read documentation on [how metrics are used in experiments](/usage/metrics/using-metrics) and [how iter8 queries metrics](/usage/metrics/how-iter8-queries-metrics) before creating custom metrics.

 ### Example 1: counter metric